alexanderbartels/sc4j/readme.md

 ============

 sc4j is a simple library to read a configuration, for example from a property file.
-If you like the way to read a configuration, but your configuration isn't stored in a proeprty file, you can write your own 'ConfigurationProvider'.
-See 'Write your own ConfigurationProvider' below.
+If you like the way to read a configuration, but your configuration isn't stored in a property file, you can write your own 'ConfigurationProvider'.

 Simple Example
 ==============